Steve Hodge: Return to Forest

 Clough paid Spurs £550,000 to take Hodge back to Nottingham Forest.
 The club won the Full Members Cup in 1989 and then reached the League Cup final, with Hodge finally winning a major domestic medal: the 3–1 win over Luton Town at Wembley saw him play a crucial part as it was he, making a foraging run from deep, who was brought down for the penalty which Nigel Clough converted, setting Forest on the road to victory.
 A week later, however, Hodge was one of the Forest players who had to cope with the horrors of the Hillsborough disaster during the opening minutes of their FA Cup semi-final against Liverpool.
 He played in the rescheduled game at Old Trafford, which Liverpool won 3–1.

-The following season, Hodge played as Forest retained the League Cup with a 1–0 win over Oldham Athletic, but by the next year he was struggling to hold down a regular place in the team's midfield after the emergence of teenage Irish midfielder Roy Keane to partner Garry Parker, who had become the first-choice central midfielder despite being the only one of the three never to play international football.
-He was only named as a substitute by Clough for the 1991 FA Cup final against his old club Tottenham Hotspur; he came on as a second-half substitute but Spurs won the final 2–1 after extra time.
+The following season, Hodge played as Forest retained the League Cup with a 1–0 win over Oldham Athletic, but by the next year he was struggling to hold down a regular place in the team's midfield after the emergence of teenage Irish midfielder Roy Keane to partner Garry Parker.
+Hodge was named as a substitute by Clough for the 1991 FA Cup final against his former club Tottenham Hotspur; he came on as a second-half substitute but Spurs won the final 2–1 after extra time.